akshayvadher/akshayvadher.github.io/content/posts/steps-to-make-windows-terminal-so-good-you-wont-miss-zsh/index.md

 [Customize](https://starship.rs/config/#prompt) (Add Jazz) to Starship.
 However, I won't recommend doing this right away.
 First, setup everything and start using it all and then come back to this and tweak however you like.

 If you still want to configure, I will add my configuration file below.
 Paste that code to your `C:\Users\<username>\.config\starship.toml` file.
+Or some presets are available [here](https://starship.rs/presets/)

 ```toml
 add_newline = true